Egyptology and Assyriology

 Courses and Service: General Information for PhD students

 The University requires 24 credits of graduate enrollment.
 This is accomplished over the course of six semesters by a combination of coursework and TAships.
 The appropriate courses will be determined by the student in conjunction with the primary advisor, the Director of Graduate Studies (DGS), and the faculty most relevant to the student’s intended course of study.
 The three degree tracks (Assyriology, Egyptology, and History of Exact Sciences in Antiquity) each have their own required courses, some of which may be waived depending on a student’s background and abilities (see below).
-This does not, however, obviate the University’s 24-credit requirement.
+However, the waiver of specific required courses does not obviate the University’s 24-credit requirement.

 For the first year, students are on fellowship and take four courses each semester.
 During the second through fourth years, financial support from the Graduate School requires service in the form of teaching assistant (TA) assignments or, less commonly, proctorships.
 Each student will have one such obligation per semester; the appropriate balance and specific assignments will be determined in consultation with the DGS.
 When performing service during their coursework students will take four courses during semesters they act as proctors but three courses during semesters they serve as teaching assistants; this accommodates the 15–17 hours weekly time commitment for TAs defined by the Graduate School.
 TAs receive one enrollment credit per semester TAing.

-The Department’s policy on students receiving a provisional grade of Incomplete in a course is the same as that of the University.
-Incompletes are strongly discouraged, may only be taken in extraordinary circumstances and with prior approval of the professor, and must be completed expeditiously to avoid being placed on academic warning.
+The Department’s policy on students receiving a provisional course grade of Incomplete (INC) is the same as that of the University.
+Incompletes are strongly discouraged, may only be taken in extraordinary circumstances and with prior approval of the professor, and must be completed expeditiously to avoid being placed on academic warning (see below).
 The Office of the Registrar sets the following guidelines for the completion of incompletes: “Unless an earlier date is specified by the instructor, grades of ‘INC’ must be made up as follows: for Semester I [= Fall], by mid-semester of Semester II; for Semester II [= Spring], by the first day of the following semester.”

 PhD Tracks and Course Requirements